NGWPC/nhf-builds/docs/builds/POI_gages_builder.md

 ### 7) Assign NLDI basins column to gages

 the upstream area are read from USGS API and are compared with total upstream area calculated in hydrofabric.
 It is a method to make sure the flowpaths are assigned cor rectly to gages.

+### 8) Add upstream basin area from CIROH-UA csv file to gages

+the upstream areas are read for CIROH csv file and added to gages wherever USGS API does not provide upstream area values.
+It adds ~ 10000 upstream area values to the list.

 ### 8) Assign flowpath to gages